khoitd1997/aws_iot_device/README.md

 #----------------------begin filling out info------------------------------
 nano pc_controller/credentials/mongoose_info.sh # fill in devices info here

-# then go to aws iot core to register your devices, and then download the public, private keys, the certificate and certificate authority to the fs folder of the device, name them respectively according to the picture above
+# then go to aws iot core to register your devices, and then download the public, private keys,
+# the certificate and certificate authority to the fs folder of the device,
+# name them respectively according to the picture above

-nano pc_controller/mos.yml # adjust mos.yml file according to your needs, remember to change things like device name, device ID, as well as the list of libraries you need
+# adjust mos.yml file according to your needs, remember to change things like device name,
+# device ID, as well as the list of libraries you need
+nano pc_controller/mos.yml

-nano pc_controller/device_config.hpp # change the macro based on your devices, specific documentation can be found in the example devices folder, but mainly you will need to implement how to initialize handler list and how to regsiter the interrupts you need(leave blank if you don't need any)
+# change the macro based on your devices, specific documentation can be found in
+# the example devices folder, but mainly you will need to implement how
+# to initialize handler list and how to regsiter the interrupts you need(leave blank if you don't need any)
+nano pc_controller/device_config.hpp

-# Then start writing your handler classes, all handler classes must derive from the ParentHandler class found in the parent_handler folder in the based_framework folder, for implementation example, check the docs of the example devices implemented
+# Then start writing your handler classes, all handler classes must derive from the
+# ParentHandler class found in the parent_handler folder in the based_framework folder,
+# for implementation example, check the docs of the example devices implemented

 #--------------------------Flashing and testing-----------------------------
 ./mongoose_setup.sh pc_controller/ # compile the code, flash it to devices and open a console to the device